supercharge/docs/deployment.md

 ## SSL
 Ensure your application uses HTTPS in production.
-At this point, Supercharge will create a Node.js HTTP server and you can't adjust the setup to bootstrap an HTTPS server.
+At this point, Supercharge will create a Node.js HTTP server and you can’t adjust the setup to bootstrap an HTTPS server.

-You should deploy a proxy server (like nginx) to terminate Internet traffic and pass requests through to your application.
+You should deploy a reverse proxy (like nginx) to terminate Internet traffic and pass requests through to your application.

 [Let's Encrypt](https://letsencrypt.org/) offers free SSL certificates to protect your applications.
 The [Certbot](https://certbot.eff.org/) command line utility generates Let's Encrypt SSL certificates and integrates with nginx.
 It updates the nginx configurations for your domains to support HTTPS.